 - A range of policies including the Equality and Diversity Policy, the Student Disability Policy, and the Student Maternity, Maternity Support and Adoption Policy.

-The Study Regulations are complemented at School level by a range of information including guides to specific RDPs, application and admissions procedures, and the expectations of students undertaking a RDP within a particular School.
-Student handbooks contain both generic, and subject-specific, material in relation to admissions, support during study, supervision, Annual Progress Review, and final examination.
+The Study Regulations for Research Degree Programmes are complemented at School level by a range of information including guides to specific RDPs, application and admissions procedures, and the expectations of students undertaking a RDP within a particular School.
+Student handbooks contain both generic, and subject-specific material in relation to admissions, support during study, supervision, Annual Progress Review, and final examination.
 Some procedures may vary at a local level and may be influenced by the structure of the programme, particularly if it has any taught elements.
-The Study Regulations will, however, have precedence over all other existing procedures at a local level.
-Procedures at a local level must therefore be in line with the current Study Regulations.
+The Study Regulations for Research Degree Programmes will, however, have precedence over all other existing procedures at a local level.
+Procedures at a local level must therefore be in line with the current Study Regulations for Research Degree Programmes.